Migrate to CMS 12 or Optimizely Customized Commerce 14

-This is Step 3: Upgrade the Service Environment from the topic Upgrading to Content Cloud (CMS 12).
+This is Step 3: Upgrade the Service Environment from the topic Upgrade to CMS 12.

 Click Start Migration in the Project Migration tab to provision new project resources.

-This creates a new project that supports CMS 12 / Commerce 14 and is immediately accessible.
+This creates a new project that supports CMS 12 / Customized Commerce 14 and is immediately accessible.

 It might take some time before the new project is visible in the Azure portal.
 Log out and log back in, or wait for a few minutes and it should show up automatically.